pointw-dev/eve-utils/src/eve_utils/skel/doc/Authorization.md

 ## Backdoor

-If the `ishowroom-catalog-api` is configured with `ES_AUTH_ADD_BASIC` enabled, then there is an additional scheme available: Basic auth.
+If the `ishowroom-catalog-api` is configured with `ES-AUTH_ADD_BASIC` enabled, then there is an additional scheme available: Basic auth.
 This provides a dev/qa backdoor to authenticate without Auth0.

 There are four users available this way:

-* `root` - equivalent to a user with CRI Admin role, i.e. with multitenant permission (only if `ES_AUTH_ENABLE_ROOT_USER` is also enabled)
+* `root` - equivalent to a user with CRI Admin role, i.e. with multitenant permission (only if `ES-AUTH_ENABLE_ROOT_USER` is also enabled)
 * ~~`cm_us` - equivalent to a user with Content Manager role whose region is US~~

 * ~~`cm_us_no_publish` - equivalent to a user with Content Manager role whose region is US, but without the publish permission~~